Travel advice for South Africa

 Before you head to South Africa, also be sure to read our guide on whether South Africa is safe, which contains everything you need to know about travel safety.

 Ready to see South Africa?
-You can easily book your trip today with our tailor-made trip service, which allows you to completely skip the planning and booking process.
+You can easily book your trip today with our tailor-made trip service, which allows you to completely skip the planning and reservation process.
 Our trips are designed by local travel experts who work with you to make your perfect adventure.

 Still looking for options for your summer trip?
-Explore our list of the best destinations for holidays in June.
+Explore our list of the best destinations for vacations in June.

 Still mulling over when the best time for your trip is?
 Here’s a month by month break down of the weather in South Africa.